by

 To be honest, I was a little bit reticent to stay at the resort because I thought it would be full of snooty rich Thais and farangs.
 But I guessed wrong - it really is like a village community, and the guests that tend to go there are very family oriented.
 I met one Finnish couple who had just spent two-and-a-half years trying to adopt a Thai child.
 The adoption had just become official and they were celebrating by staying for a week at the Royal Garden Village.

-The resort's pool is four-leaf clover in form and a wonderful place to hang around in and relax.
-There's also a poolside bar, the Loy Nam, where you can grab your favorite drink, juice or tonic.
+in and relax.
+There's also a poolside bar, the Loy Nam, where you can grab your

 The Rim Nam is the resort's Italian restaurant.
 From the lemon-grass facecloths to the terrific service and fabulous Italian cuisine, it offers a superb dining experience.
 Overlooking the pool and fabulous gardens, its strategically situated to give you the effect that you are in an open-air boat just cruising on by.